 In the Subscription Management area, you have the option to pause a subscription on AccessAlly.
-You’ll find the option listed as “Stop subscription”, but it acts as more of a pause because you can resume it later.

 To the admin, this looks like:

 What Happens when you Pause a subscription:

 - The PAUSE tag is added to the member.

 Tip: Use the PAUSE tag in your CRM automations, so that the user will be unsubscribed to any follow-up sequences if it’s added to their account.